-- Alienation from work: Being cynical and disengaged from your work; feeling resentful and frustrated by your job and/or by your colleagues; and even finding it hard to empathize for your patients.
+- Alienation from work: Being cynical and disengaged from work, feeling resentful and frustrated by the job and/or colleagues, and finding it hard to empathize with patients.

 - Reduced performance: Finding it hard to concentrate or follow through on tasks, making more errors, and feeling listless.

-4 Steps To Consider Taking If You Make a Nursing Mistake
+4 Steps to Consider Taking If You Make a Mistake

 Some mistakes are more significant than others, but few are so large that you can't find ways to fix them.
-Here are four constructive and proactive tips to consider when grappling with the nursing error you made.
+Here are some constructive and proactive steps you can take if you've made a mistake yourself.